yourlabs/django-rules-light/README.rst

 The catch is that this approach does not offer any feature to get secure querysets.

-This means that the developper has to:
+This means you have to:

 - think about security when making querysets,
 - `override